riongull/notes/dash_masternode_setup.md

 9. Note the status of the network sync shown at the bottom; this may take hours to complete but you can move on
 10. While syncing, and before depositing any dash, [encrypt your wallet](https://www.youtube.com/watch?v=PcnAvExGLJs&index=8&list=PLiFMZOlhgsYLWcmb-MT6x7cIxb01OoJTB) and [back it up](https://node40.com/2016/03/30/how-to-backing-up-your-dash-public-key-by-dumping-the-corresponding-private-key.html)

-## 2. Create and secure a Linux VPS
-1. Create and secure a virtual private server (VPS) to host your masternode
-  * You may use any service for this, e.g. AWS, Digital Ocean, Vultr, or your own hardware
-  * This [comprehensive VPS setup guide](https://github.com/riongull/notes/blob/master/virtual_private_server_setup.md) walks you through this process, using [Vultr](http://www.vultr.com/?ref=6971315-3B) as your VPS host
-  * Your machine should have sufficient storage, bandwidth, and RAM, and be properly configured (ssh, ports, etc)

-## 3. If necessary, move `dashd` to the proper folder
+## 2. If necessary, move `dashd` to the proper folder
-Installing Dash-Qt may have put `dashd` in your "downloads" folder.
-If so, we'll need to move the file:
+Some older Dash-Qt installations saved `dashd` in the "downloads" folder.
+If you already had Dash-Qt installed, double check to make sure it is in the proper place, as follows:

-1. Shut down Dash-Qt
+1. Quit Dash-Qt (`command` + `q` when client is active window)
-2. Open the terminal utility (Applications > Utilities > Terminal)
+2. Open the terminal utility (`command` + `spacebar`, then type 'terminal')
-3. Enter the following commands:
+3. Run the following commands:

   ```sh
   Local$ cd ~/Library/Application\ Support/Dash